 But the truth is, our local congregation, Good Shepherd Lutheran Church, not only isn’t like most of the Lutheran churches in those other denominations, it isn’t even like many of the Lutheran churches in our own denomination.
 Although we’re a denomination, we’re also very congregational as a polity, which means the local church is free to be itself without having to imprint too strongly the denomination to which it is affiliated.

 Some of the outward markers of the kind of Christian we are as a church and denomination are obvious, and are representative across our church.
 We ordain women as pastors.
 This aligns us with mainline Protestants more than the LCMS.
-We practice open communion, and host it weekly, which aligns us more with the Episcopalians.
+We practice open communion, and host it weekly (now remotely in each household during COVID-19), which aligns us more with the Episcopalians.
 We have a liturgy, which makes us “Catholic Lite.”
 We preach from the Bible and are Jesus-centric, which aligns us more with Christianity than with other progressive religious movements which, on another level, we share common cause (like Unitarian Universalists).

 But then there are the things that make us quite distinct, and make me wonder whether it’s right to call us Lutheran at all.
-For one, we practice full inclusion of the LGBTQ community in the life of the church.
+For one, we practice full inclusion of the LGBTQ community in the life of the church, including in leadership, and so far this year I’ve officiated four same-gender weddings.
 This distinguishes us even from many ELCA congregations.

 But it’s more than just welcome.
 Perhaps the most remarkable aspect of our life together as a Christian community is our commitment to offering open space for doubts and exploration.
-That is to say, an atheist or an agnostic would not feel out of place in our congregation, and in fact many such folks belong here.
+That is to say, an atheist or an agnostic would not feel out of place in our congregation, even a Buddhist or someone raised in Hindu traditions, and in fact many such folks belong here.
 Belief and doctrine are not gates for entry, but furniture to try out.

 Which is not at all to say that belief and doctrine are unimportant.
 Far from it.
 A good rug really ties the room together.
 Everyone loves a comfy couch.
 But the system of belief that we host among us is subject to inquiry and challenge.
 It’s okay not to believe everything.
 And it certainly isn’t an expectation to conform to specific behavioral patterns or types of “decency.”
 We’re quite busy trying to be less and less bourgeoise, even if our denomination and urban context tips that direction.